What is anemometer sensor?

 3. **Engineering and Construction**:

-Helps architects and engineers design structures resilient to local wind conditions by assessing wind patterns.
+It helps architects and engineers design buildings that can withstand local wind conditions by studying wind patterns.

 4. **Environmental Monitoring**: